Frankd35/Data_Structure/README.md

 # Data_Structure
-Some implementations of data structure in learning
+Some implementations of data structure in learning and applications of data structure

 ### List
 sequence list<br>
 link list
+### Stack
+sequence stack<br>
+link stack<br>
+stack implement with class, using stack to change inorder expression into pastorder expression<br>
+circular queue